-Don’t mistake it however with gift giving.
+Don’t mistake it however with gift-giving.
 You can easily buy something for someone and call it a day.
 However, giving them your attention and helping them when they need it is entirely different.

 In a work scenario, you could help someone with their work if you see that they are struggling.
-You might try your hand at something different and they will be grateful that they got on top of the task with your assistance.
+You might try your hand at something different, and they will be grateful that they got on top of the task with your assistance.
 Give to give, not to receive.

 Create projects and hobbies

-Also, with the age of the internet, the world is your oyster!
-Sign up to that short language course or learn photography.
-Projects and hobbies will give you something to look forward to and can even open up opportunities for self employment if you’re really loving it!
+Also, with the age of the internet, the world is at your fingertips!
+Sign up for that short language course or learn photography.
+Projects and hobbies will give you something to look forward to and can even open up opportunities for self-employment if you really love it!

-Hopefully this post triggers some of you to look at change if you live the same day every day.
-I’m very passionate about this topic and if you know me personally I could talk about it all day!
+Hopefully, this post triggers some of you to look at change if you live the same day every day.
+I’m very passionate about this topic, and if you know me personally I could talk about it all day!

 What did you get out of this post?
 Is there any other advice that you would lend someone that is stuck in Groundhog Day?